wsameer/react-theme-switcher/README.md

 # react-theme-switcher
-A dark-light theme switcher for React applications
+A simple theme switcher plugin for your React applications.
+Extremely easy to use and customize.

 ![React Theme Switch](public/react-theme-switch.gif)